Why Do Habits Come Back After Quitting?

 You did not erase the old pathway

-Research on habits consistently shows that stopping a behavior does not delete the underlying association between cue and response.
+Research on habits consistently shows that stopping a behaviour does not delete the underlying association between cue and response.
 What you built instead is competition: a new pathway that can win under good conditions.
 Under stress, fatigue, intoxication, or strong emotional triggers, the older route can become more accessible again.

 This is sometimes called habit reinstatement — and it is why “I thought I was over this” hurts so much.
 You are not crazy.
-You are human, with a nervous system that optimizes for short-term relief.
+You are human, with a nervous system that optimises for short-term relief.

 Context is a silent cue